Comparing 2024 Presidential Candidates’ Tax Proposals

 • Real estate tax proposals on various incentives, many of which are designed to assist first-time homebuyers

-Election Day is coming – do you understand the candidates’ tax positions and the potential implications on your tax strategy?
+Election Day is coming – do you understand the candidates’ tax positions and the potential implications for your tax strategy?
 Get up to speed before the election with this accessible comparison of the varied tax proposals.

 Presidential candidate positions on select tax proposals